ConnorGoodman/RiddleLocker/README.md

 4. Run `npm install`
 5. Run `npm run build`
 6. Update secrets.
 TODO - More detailed instructions on secrets.
-7. Finally, to emulate Azure Static Web Apps locally, run `swa start build --api-location api`
+7. Finally, to emulate Azure Static Web Apps locally, run `swa start build --api-location api`.
+The first time this is ran, Function Core Tools will be automatically installed.
 8. If there is an error that looks like `swa cannot be loaded because running scripts is disabled on this system.`, open up PowerShell as an administrator and run `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted`